Class 4 & Therapy Lasers for Clinics, Vets, and Home Users

 Smart Questions to Ask

-- What is the true average power (in watts)?
+• What is the true average power at the aperture, and at which wavelengths?

-- Can the system pulse and run in continuous mode?
+• Can the system run in continuous and pulsed modes, and are frequencies selectable?

 Laser Wavelength Guide